-EYFS Area Link to National Curriculum Area Brief Description of what is being taught Communication & Language Literacy Learning to listen and respond to each other in small groups and a whole class e.g. completing sentence stems I like Because Listening to stories with increasing attention to recall key facts and hear rhyme and alliteration.
+EYFS Area Link to National Curriculum Area Brief Description of what is being taught Communication & Language Literacy Learning to listen and respond to each other in small groups and a whole class e.g. completing sentence stems 1 like Because Listening to stories with increasing attention to recall key facts and hear rhyme and alliteration.
 Following instructions at school to be successful in our new environments e.g. tidy up, Physical Development Physical Education Exploring the hall space through movement.
 Follow the leader & the bean bag games Travelling using different parts of the body Developing our fine motor control through simple tracing, threading and drawing activities.
 Building with large resources Learning to use the monkey bars Understanding how to keep our bodies healthy by washing hands and talking about how to use the toilets hygienically.
-Personal, Social & Emotional PHSE and Citizenship Learning how to make a new friend/s Talking about new beginnings Learning and understanding our class and school rules Sharing and taking turns with the resources in the classroom and garden Demonstrates friendly behaviour by being kind Being able to select and use the resources appropriately in the classroom Developing our confidence in a large group of children e.g.talking 'all about me' and what I like to do Becoming aware of my feelings and actions and how they can affect others Adapting their behaviour to new situations e.g. assembly, harvest festival, lunchtime, playtime and carpet time.
-Confident to talk to other children when playing and communicate freely about home and community Literacy Literacy Writing our name with a capital letter at the beginning Encouraging and celebrating mark making through different activities e.g. using large chalk outside, paint brushes in sand & exploring different tools Daily phonic sessions Learning to recognise rhyme and alliteration Learning our first set of phonemes, s,a,t,l,p,m,n,d,o,g Learning how to blend and segment with the phonemes we have learnt.
-Recognising print in our environment An introduction to the Oxford Tree characters Maths Mathematics Daily Big Maths sessions - counting how children, adults, school dinners etc Learning number rhymes Counting forwards and backwards to ten from any number To count objects or actions which can not be moved Recognising numerals up to ten Sorting and matching objects Learning to recognise 2d shapes and their properties Finding 1 more and 1 fewer /less up to ten Learning to recognise patterns in the environment
+Personal, Social & Emotional PHSE and Citizenship Beginning and Belonging Learning how to make a new friend/s Talking about new beginnings Learning and understanding our class and school rules Sharing and taking turns with the resources in the classroom and garden Demonstrate friendly behaviour by being kind Being able to select and use the resources appropriately in the classroom Developing our confidence in a large group of children e.g.talking 'all about me' and what I like to do Becoming aware of feelings and actions and how they can affect others Adapting behaviour to new situations e.g. assembly, harvest festival, lunchtime, playtime and carpet time.
+Building confidence to talk to other children when playing and communicate freely about home and community Literacy Literacy Writing our name with a capital letter at the beginning Encouraging and celebrating mark making through different activities e.g. using large chalk outside, paint brushes in sand & exploring different tools Daily phonic sessions Learning to recognise rhyme and alliteration Learning Phase 2 phonemes Learning how to blend and segment with the phonemes we have learnt.
+Recognising print in our environment An introduction to the Oxford Tree characters Maths Mathematics Daily Big Maths sessions - counting how many children, adults, school dinners etc Learning number rhymes Counting forwards and backwards to ten from any number To count objects or actions which cannot be moved Recognising numerals up to ten Sorting and matching objects Learning to recognise 2d shapes and their properties Finding 1 more and 1 fewer /less up to ten Learning to recognise patterns in the environment

-Expressive Arts and Design Design and Technology Music Art and Design Dance Learning to sing a few familiar songs Performing a song at the Harvest Festival Learning how to paint a self portrait Explore and learn how sounds and colours can be changed Learn how to name the instruments Learn how to stop and start playing Learn how to use and adapt the resources to make simple role play props Understanding the World Geography History Science Religious Education Languages Computing Talking about our families Talking about people who help us at school Learning to use ICT in the classroom e.g. IWB, learning to log on to the laptops Talking about difference and diversity in our classroom and celebrating special times and events e.g. birthdays, Eid, Diwali.
-Language of the term - German, learning simple words and phrases and beginning to understand maps Learning to say hello to say hello in different languages.
-Cooking and Nutrition Learning how to use the salad bar at lunchtime Learning how to use cutlery at lunchtime Discussing the difference between fruit at snack time.
-Making Breadsticks
+Expressive Arts and Design Design and Technology Music Art and Design Dance Learning to sing a few familiar songs Performing a song at the Harvest Festival Learning how to paint a self portrait Explore and learn how sounds and colours can be changed Learn how to name the instruments Learn how to stop and start playing Learn how to use and adapt the resources to make simple role play props Understanding the World Geography History Science Religious Education Languages Computing Talking about people who help us at school Learning to use ICT in the classroom e.g. IWB, learning to log on to the laptops Talking about how we stay safe on the internet Talking about difference and diversity in our classroom and celebrating special times and events e.g. birthdays, Eid, Diwali.
+Learning to say hello in different languages.
+Cooking and Nutrition Health Eating Week Learning how to use the salad bar at lunchtime Learning how to use cutlery at lunchtime Discussing the difference between fruit at snack time Talking about healthy choices and the importance of drinking water